Sexual Assault Prevention and Response (SAPR) Program

 Reporting Options for Victims of Sexual Assault

-- Restricted Reporting: This reporting option is available only to active duty personnel, dependents 18 and older, and reservist.
-The report must be made ONLY to one of the following designated personnel: SARC, chaplain, active duty medical personnel, or SAPR victim advocate.
+2. Restricted Reporting: This reporting option is available only to active duty personnel.
+The report must be made ONLY to one of the following designated personnel: SAPR Victim Advocate, SARC, chaplain, or active duty medical personnel.
 This report is confidential; the chain of command and law enforcement will not be notified.
 There will be no investigation.
 Medical attention, advocacy and counseling services will be offered to the victim.

 SAPR Advocate Training

-There is a 40-hour SAPR Advocate training offered at the Fleet and Family Support Center.
+There is a 40-hour training offered at the Fleet and Family Support Center.
 The training prepares SAPR Victim Advocates to provide crisis intervention, information on available options, resources, and ongoing non-clinical support to victims of sexual assault.
-The SAPR Victim Advocate will help guide the victim through the various medical, legal, and investigative processes.
-If you would like to become a Victim Advocate contact your local SARC at (847) 343-8132.
+The SAPR victim advocate will help guide the victim through the various medical, legal, and investigative processes.
+If you would like to become a victim advocate contact the Fleet & Family Support Center at (847) 688-3603x100.

 SAPR Awareness and Prevention Training

 SAPR awareness and prevention training includes information on the prevention of sexual assault, actions that help minimize the risk of becoming a victim, and reporting options for victims of sexual assault.
 This training is available to all commands.
-If you are interested in awareness and prevention training or a SAPR GMT at your command, contact your local SARC at (847) 343-8132.
+If you are interested in awareness and prevention training or a SAPR GMT at your command, contact the Fleet & Family Support Center at (847) 688-3603 x100.